HomeCool Links

 David A. Wheeler

 An open source engineer and consultant.
-His lines-of-code counter program (SLOCCount) is always good for a nice amusement, and his analysis based on it is much more awe-striking.
+His lines-of-code counter program (SLOCCount) is always good for nice amusement, and his analysis based on it is much more awe-striking.
 Has other good articles.

 Linas Vepstas